carbon-language/carbon-lang/llvm/docs/LangRef.rst

     On an argument, this attribute indicates that the function does not dereference that pointer argument, even though it may read or write the memory that the pointer points to if accessed through other pointers.

+    If a readnone function reads or writes memory visible to the program, or has other side-effects, the behavior is undefined.
+If a function reads from or writes to a readnone pointer argument, the behavior is undefined.
 ``readonly``
     On a function, this attribute indicates that the function does not write through any pointer arguments (including ``byval`` arguments) or otherwise